serialport/node-serialport/README.md

 **Returns**: <code>Promise</code> - Resolves after the port has been opened and configured.
 **Throws**:

-- <code>TypeError</code> When given invalid arguments a TypeError will be thrown.
+- <code>TypeError</code> When given invalid arguments, a TypeError is thrown.

 | Param | Type |